 as director of research at the Institute for Language and Speech Processing in Athens.
 Since 1998 he joined the faculty of

 the National Technical University of Athens, where he is currently working as professor of electrical and computer engineering.
+Since 1999 he also joined the Institute of Communication and Computer Systems as a collaborating faculty member and principal investigator of research projects.

 During Fall 2012 he was a visiting scientist at MIT, with the Laboratory of Information and Decision Systems.